ldtteam/MinecoloniesWiki/source/buildings/mine.md

   </div>
   <div class="col-sm-12 col-md">
     <ul>
-      <li><strong>Mine Level:</strong> The <i>Node</i> refers to the platorms he is placing every 3 blocks down.
-Here you can assign what "Node" of the mine the miner should be branching out and working in, creating his mineshafts.</li><br>
+      <li><strong>Levels:</strong> The level refers to the platforms the Miner will place every 3 blocks down.
+Here you can assign what level of the Mine the Miner will create their mineshafts (nodes).
+If a level has a red number next to it, that means the Miner is currently mining that level.</li><br>
-      <li><strong>Inventory:</strong> This is the most important button.
-Here you can access the buildings storage from where the worker takes and deposits materials, tools and anything they find along the way (citizens will pickup anything in their path that is considered a drop; saplings, seeds, rotten flesh, bones, arrows, etc.).</li>
     </ul>
   </div>
 </div>

   <br>

-### **To see build options please see the [Builder](../../source/workers/builder) Page**